- Which file should I use to get the fullest set of GO annotations for a species?

 However if none of these reasons appear to apply to your missing annotation please let us know and we will investigate!

-The UniProt-GOA UniProt gene association file contains all manual and electronic annotations that UniProt-GOA has assigned to UniProtKB entries.
-This dataset contains annotations to more than 400,000 different species ( http://www.ebi.ac.uk/GOA/uniprot_release.html ) and is redundant for electronic annotations where two different electronic methods have assigned the same or less granular GO term.
+The GOA UniProt gene association file contains all manual and electronic annotations that GOA has assigned to UniProtKB entries.
+This dataset contains annotations to more than 800,000 different species (https://www.ebi.ac.uk/GOA/uniprot_release) and is redundant for electronic annotations where two different electronic methods have assigned the same or a less granular GO term.

-The species-specific files are created using the UniProt Complete Proteome sets to determine the protein composition of the files.
-Further information on UniProt Complete Proteome sets is available here; http://www.uniprot.org/faq/15 .
-The species-specific files can contain annotations to both reviewed (Swiss-Prot) and unreviewed (TrEMBL) UniProtKB accessions, any user wishing to only identify the reviewed (Swiss-Prot) UniProt protein annotation subset will be able continue to do so using the information supplied in the gp_information.goa_uniprot file, which can be found here; ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/UNIPROT/gp_information.goa_uniprot.gz .
+The species-specific files are created using the reference complete proteome sets to determine the protein composition of the files.
+The species-specific files can contain annotations to both reviewed (Swiss-Prot) and unreviewed (TrEMBL) UniProtKB accessions.
+Any user wishing to only identify the reviewed (Swiss-Prot) UniProt protein annotation subset will be able continue to do so using the information supplied in the gp_information.goa_uniprot file, which can be found here; ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/UNIPROT/gp_ .